 Geriatric Spiritual Care Certificate Program

-For personal education or for staff, the Geriatric Spiritual Care program is for anyone seeking to enhance their role in pastoral care.
+For personal education or for professionals serving in long-term care, the Geriatric Spiritual Care Certificate Program is for those seeking to enhance their role in pastoral care.

 Caring for the Spiritual Needs of Elders